 Tax Withholding.
-The Company has the right to deduct from all grants or other compensation payable to a participant any taxes required to be withheld with respect to grants under the Amended and Restated 2010 Directors' Plan.
+The Company has the right to deduct from all grants or other compensation payable to a participant any taxes required to be withheld with respect to grants under the 2022 Directors' Plan.
 The Company may require that a participant pay to it the amount of any required withholding.
 The Committee may permit a participant to satisfy the Company's tax withholding obligation with respect to a grant by having shares withheld.
 However, the value of shares withheld may not exceed the minimum required tax withholding amount.

 Amendment and Termination.
-The Committee may amend, alter or discontinue the Amended and Restated 2010 Directors' Plan, but no amendment, alteration or discontinuation shall be made which, (i) without the approval of our stockholders, would (except as provided in the Amended and Restated 2010 Directors' Plan in connection with adjustments in certain corporate events), increase the total number of shares of our Common Stock reserved for the purposes of the Amended and Restated 2010 Directors' Plan or change the maximum number of shares for which awards may be granted to any participant, or (ii) without the consent of a participant, would materially adversely impair any of the rights or obligations under any award theretofore granted to the participant under the Amended and Restated 2010 Directors' Plan; provided, however, that the Committee may amend the Amended and Restated 2010 Directors' Plan in such manner as it deems necessary to permit the granting of award meeting the requirements of the Code or other applicable laws, including, without limitation, to avoid adverse tax consequences to us or any participant.
+The Committee may amend, alter or discontinue the 2022 Directors' Plan, but no amendment, alteration or discontinuation will be made which, (i) without the approval of our stockholders, would (except as provided in the 2022 Directors' Plan in connection with adjustments in certain corporate events), increase the total number of shares of our common stock reserved for the purposes of the 2022 Directors' Plan or change the maximum number of shares for which awards may be granted to any participant, or (ii) without the consent of a participant, would materially adversely impair any of the rights or obligations under any award theretofore granted to the participant under the 2022 Directors' Plan; provided, however, that the Committee may amend the 2022 Directors' Plan in such manner as it deems necessary to permit the granting of award meeting the requirements of the Code or other applicable laws, including, without limitation, to avoid adverse tax consequences to us or any participant.
 In no event may the Committee or any other entity reprice any option or substitute and outstanding option for a new option with a lower exercise price.

-Approval of the Amended and Restated 2010 Directors' Equity Compensation Plan will require the affirmative vote of a majority of the votes cast on such proposal by the Shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Approval of the 2022 Directors' Plan will require the affirmative vote of a majority of the votes cast on such proposal by the Shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 A quorum must be present at the Annual Meeting for a valid vote.

-THE BOARD OF DIRECTORS OF THE COMPANY RECOMMENDS THAT STOCKHOLDERS VOTE TO APPROVE THE AMENDED AND RESTATED 2010 DIRECTORS' EQUITY COMPENSATION PLAN.
-PROXIES SOLICITED BY THE BOARD WILL BE VOTED "FOR" THE AMENDED AND RESTATED 2010 DIRECTORS' EQUITY COMPENSATION PLAN UNLESS STOCKHOLDERS SPECIFY A CONTRARY VOTE.
+THE BOARD OF DIRECTORS OF THE COMPANY RECOMMENDS THAT STOCKHOLDERS VOTE FOR THE APPROVAL OF THE 2022 DIRECTORS' PLAN.
+PROXIES SOLICITED BY THE BOARD WILL BE VOTED "FOR" THE APPROVAL OF THE 2022 DIRECTORS' PLAN UNLESS STOCKHOLDERS SPECIFY A CONTRARY VOTE.